cogcommscience-lab/muse_artgram/README.md

 # Raw Data
 The raw EEG data are too large to upload to GitHub.
 They are stored on OSF at:

+All other raw data ae uploaded as .csv files.